 Types of Federal Housing Loans:

 By far, the most popular type of loan is the fixed rate loan (203B).
-This loan allows for a low down payment (3.5%), and also allows moneys used for closing to come from gifts.
+This loan allows for a low down payment (3.5%), and also allows money to be used for closing to come from gifts.

 FHA Mortgage Source is Florida’s leading FHA loan resource.
-Please call us at ph: 800-743-7556 or submit the quick Info Request Form on the right side of this page.
-Mobile users will find the Info Request Form here.
+Please call us at ph: 800-743-7556 or submit the quick Info Request Form on this page.